Temdog007/TemStream/README.md

 **NOTE**: *Audio is never sent with video.
 So, audio from video files will never be played.*

 ### Links
 Link servers will provide a list of servers that the client can connect to.
+The file that the link server will look for will always be \<server_name\>.json.
+See the [example](json/example_links.json) to understand how the json should be formatted.

 ## Usage